avipars/pwn-to-own/SNIPPETS.md

     ```sudo tar -czvf pwny-backup.tar.gz /root/brain.json /root/handshakes/ /root/peers/ /etc/pwnagotchi/ /usr/local/share/pwnagotchi/custom-plugins/```

+    if you moved your handshakes file to ```/home/pi/handshakes/```, change it accordingly.
+Additionally, if you are on Jay's new images without AI, you can remove ```/root/brain.json``` from the command above

 * And to pull the new file (from pi to windows):

     ```scp pi@10.0.0.2:/home/pi/pwny-backup.tar.gz C:\temp```